-$K{e,RPS}$ is the light extinction coefficient for rooted plant shoots $(1/m \text{ per } gm \text{ } C \text{ per } m^2)$, and
+$K{e,MAC}$ is the light extinction coefficient for fixed biota or rooted plant shoots $(1/m \text{ per } gm \text{ } C \text{ per } m^2)$ , and

-RPS is the concentration of plant shoots ($g C \text{ per } m^2$).
+MAC is the concentration of fixed biota or plant shoots (g C per $m^2$ ).

-If only hydrodynamics and temperature is simulated in the EFDC+ model, then background light extinction coefficient will be used.
-If hydrodynamics, temperature and TSS is simulated, then the total light extinction coefficient is a function of background extinction coefficient and light extinction coefficient due to TSS.
+If only hydrodynamics and temperature are simulated in the EFDC+ model, then the background light extinction coefficient is used.
+If hydrodynamics, temperature, and TSS are simulated, then the total light extinction coefficient is a function of the background extinction coefficient and light extinction coefficient due to TSS.
 If a full water quality model is simulated with TSS then the total light extinction coefficient is the function of background extinction, TSS, POC, DOC and chl a.